aukcode/Ballot/packages/ballot-web/README.md

 **Week 4:** Implement joining and voting/answering.
 Setup testing.
 TSLint.

-**Week 5:** Create a component library in the monorepo.
+**Week 5:** EditPoll a component library in the monorepo.
 Make Button, Card and essential components

 **Week 6:** ~~README.md~~, testing and deployment